“Creativity is Intelligence Having Fun” Albert Einstein

 I have the answer to your dilemma with A SUMMER PHOTOGRAPHY WORKSHOP FOR TEENS & TWEENS.

 Over the past nine years, I have taught many middle school and high school kids how to use a DSLR camera.
 I have been astounded by how quickly they catch on to photography.
 Learning photography at a young age is the best time to learn a new skill.
-I am offering for the very first time, a one week (15 hour) workshop geared for tweens and teens ages 11-16. (other ages will be considered).
+I am offering a one week (15 hour) workshop geared for tweens and teens ages 11-16. (other ages will be considered).
 After the one week workshop, your child will see the world in a whole new way.

 Being involved in a creative outlet at a young age has many benefits.